Macrurido/Morefi/README.md

 `fn_figs`: Creates a customized scatter plot with the observed values (points), fitted regression (solid line), and its confidence interval (shaded area).

+`fn_freq`: The function calculates a frequency distribution of data.

+`fn_freqw` This is a methodological function to calculate the percentage frequencies of weights by model adjusted using the robust regression approach.

 `fn_fyield`: Calculates the fillet yield by dividing a defined weight reference point **bm** by the mean, lower, and upper confidence interval